 Contributions received are recorded as unrestricted, temporarily restricted, or permanently restricted support, depending on the existence and/or nature of any donor restrictions.
 Contributions are considered to be available for unrestricted use unless specifically restricted by the donor.
 Amounts received that are restricted by the donor for future periods or for specific purposes are reported as temporarily restricted or permanently restricted support that increases those net asset classes.
-When a restriction is fulfilled (that is, when a stipulated time restriction ends or purpose restriction is accomplished), temporarily restricted net assets are reclassified to unrestricted revenue and reported in the consolidated statements of activities and changes in net assets as net assets released from restrictions.
+When a restriction is fulfilled (that is, when a stipulated time restriction ends or purpose restriction is accomplished), temporarily restricted statements of activities and changes in net assets as net assets released from restrictions.